Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/02-bloom/6_using-multiple-ddr.md

 In this tutorial, you learned that optimizing how the host application interacts with the accelerator makes a significant difference.
 A native initial implementation delivered a 4x performance improvement over the reference software implementation.
 By leveraging data-parallelism, the overlapping data transfers, compute, and the overlapping CPU processing with FPGA processing, using multiple DDR banks, the application performance was increased by another 1.8x, achieving a total of 7.2x acceleration.

-In the next module, you will [create and optimize a two-dimensional convolution accelerator](../convolution-tutorial/README.md) used to filter a video stream at 30 fps.

 ---------------------------------------
 <p align="center" class="sphinxhide"><b><a href="/docs/vitis-getting-started/">Return to Getting Started Pathway</a> — <a href="./README.md">Return to Start of Tutorial</a></b></p>